danielmendes24/stats-preview-card-component-main/README.md

-# Frontend Mentor - Stats preview card component
+# Frontend Mentor - Stats Preview Card Component

 I learned more about how important is to have more tools to help with the design that you need.